hagnat/dojo/sum/README.md

     print $math->sum(1, 2);
 ```

+### Rules

-Solve the bonus round with the least amount of memory slots possible.
+* Solve the bonus round with the least amount of memory slots possible.

-ps. any internal variable you use needs to be stored in the memory too.
+* any internal variable you use needs to be stored in the memory too.